eloylp/go-kit/README.md

 ## Disclaimer

 The uses of this module are under discovery.
 There's no stability promise.
-This means that interfaces could change between commits.
-No other versioning is intended at this moment.
+This means interfaces could change between commits.
+No other versioning its intended at this moment.

 ## Motivation

 Software developers often work with similar patterns over and over again.
-This isn't exclusive regarding production code, but also testing patterns and tools.
+This isn't exclusive for production code, but also testing patterns and tools.

 Go promotes the creation of small and cohesive tools.
 This repo is a space for that kind of small, reusable packages across projects.

-Its good to mention, that sometimes its preferable to copy some code than depending i	n third party libs.
+Its good to mention, that sometimes its preferable to copy some code than depending on third party libs.
 Feel free to just use this repo as an example.

 ## How to use this library

-In order to use any of the packages of this Go module, use the following import url:
+Always use the following import url:

 ```
 go get go.eloylp.dev/kit